My Most Difficult Student Ever Story (Part 2)

 Consequences made her worse.
 If I took a point for interrupting me, she would interrupt more.
 If I gave her extra work, she would scribble all over it.
 If I had her stay at her desk while everyone else played a game, she would start breaking the lead from the tips of everyone’s pencils.

-I had to kick her out of the classroom more frequently than I have with most any other student.
+I had to kick her out of the classroom more frequently than I would care to admit.
 It felt like defeat when all there was left to do was to remove her from the classroom.

 I tried a lot of things.
 Many, as in those examples above, didn’t work.